The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

-- Bass isn’t as punchy as some might like
+- Cons: Bass isn’t as punchy as some might like.

 Alpine is a premium brand installed in BMW and Mercedes Benz.
 This particular Alpine speaker features multi-layer hybrid fiber woofers, which can get you a high range of tones that sound good even when you turn the bass way up.